xfwang/MLLM/README.md

 # MLM
-Multi-level modeling with applications in biology and finance
+Multi-level modeling with applications to biology and finance

 Contact: xuefeng.wang@yale.edu